 There are a few options when it comes to who carries out the conveyancing:

-• Conveyancing solicitor: qualified solicitors are also able to act as conveyancers.
-Some specialise in the area while others are generalists.
-Using a conveyancing solicitor can work out to be more expensive than hiring a specialist conveyancer.
+• Solicitor: conveyancing solicitor’s are also qualified to act for conveyancing.
+They are regulated by Solicitors Regulators Authority (SRA), although some specialise in the area, others are generalists.
+Using a solicitor can work out to be more expensive than hiring a specialist conveyancer.

 JARGON BUSTER Conveyancing solicitor

 A conveyancer is a lawyer but not necessarily a solicitor – while a solicitor can be a conveyancing lawyer – confused?
 What matters is that both conveyancers and conveyancing solicitors (or conveyance solicitors) are trained, qualified and insured.
 All conveyancers are specialists in residential property while only some solicitors are.